takacsot/site-qualityontime.eu/content/articles/management-stack/i-give-a-shit-on-story-points.md

 - __team experience__: less experienced team in certain area is giving more story point then experienced team. (as story point is sensitive to team composition it becomes clear by time: In the beginning the same task has higher story point then later)
 - __individual developer experience__: better developer can be more than  10X more productive and faster then a dump.
 And as all team is composed by different qualities of developer....
 A single number is hiding capabilities and risk of different developer qualities.

+As these risks are so independent from each other you have to use different strategies and techniques to manage them.
+But if you are hiding these aspect behind a single figure you do not even have a chance.

 Plus it has so many other weakness:

 - any kind of story point estimate (and its brother [velocity ](http://en.wikipedia.org/wiki/Velocity_%28software_development%29)) is __unique to the team__. __Uncomparable__.
-How to deal with multiple team project protfolio?
+How to deal with multiple team project portfolio?
 It has to be transformed to a common measurement and measurement unit (most probably calendar days)
 - extremely __sensitive to team composition change__.
 Someone got sick?
 A developer has an urgent support work in other project?
 Or just got a new team member?
 Or someone quits?  (statistically it is quite probable in any project takes more than half a year)
 - __not giving any information without [velocity ](http://en.wikipedia.org/wiki/Velocity_%28software_development%29)__.
 Obvious.
 After having [velocity ](http://en.wikipedia.org/wiki/Velocity_%28software_development%29) you could estimate due dates (which is a calendar unit!!!!!) and costs (which is calendar unit and money!!!!).
 - there is __no strong correlation amongst story point and real effort spent__.
 The only thing can be sure that higher story point is more then lower.
 But a 4 sp is not 2 times more then 2 sp! (disclaimer: correlation exists but not strong except on small stories and [small story points](http://www.mountaingoatsoftware.com/blog/seeing-how-well-a-teams-story-points-align-from-one-to-eight) - but it leads to #noestimate subject)